Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Tissot has its equivalents available in Powermatic 80 and Swissmatic movements that comprise power reserve up to 80 hours, almost twice the market average.

 Quality-wise, the two brands are on par.
 Both have stainless steel as the prime material for watch casings and sapphire crystal for dial coverings.
 Titanium is widely used in higher-end timepieces, making them lightweight and extremely comfortable to wear.
-Ceramic, scratch-resistant material that keeps the surface always fresh, is often used on bezels.
+Ceramic, a scratch-resistant material that keeps the surface always fresh, is often used on bezels.

 Apart from some differences in watch features and technologies, Tissot and Hamilton are very much alike.
 However, with the following comparison, we can finally draw some bolder lines between the two.

 The most significant discrepancy between Tissot and Hamilton lies in the looks.
-Tissot has placed greater emphasis on providing classy dress and super sporty racing watches, whereas Hamilton produces par-excellence military-inspired pieces and out-of-the-box looking wristwear.
+While Tissot has placed greater emphasis on providing classy dress and super sporty racing watches, Hamilton produces par-excellence military-inspired pieces and out-of-the-box looking wristwear.

-In addition to the two styles, you’ll also find Tissot’s most technologically advanced T-Touch collection with previously described tactile and solar features.
+In addition to these two styles, you’ll also find Tissot’s most technologically advanced T-Touch collection with previously described tactile and solar features.
 The brand honors its former successful models and provides numerous modernized 20th-century hits, such as the famous Banana watch, or the Tissot Visodate.